 5. Chocolate Espresso Snowcaps

-These fudgey chocolate espresso cookies look beautiful with their crackled look.
+These fudgy chocolate espresso cookies look beautiful with their crackled look.
 Before the dough is baked, each ball is rolled in powdered sugar twice to create this snowy look on this easy Christmas cookie recipe.

 For even more flavor, try adding in a little peppermint extract to the cookie dough.
 These cookies are perfect for setting up the Christmas tree with enough energy to keep you going.